Umm Salamuna

-Umm Salamuna (خربة ام سلمونة) is a Palestinian village located twelve kilometers South-west of Bethlehem.
+Umm Salamuna (خربة ام سلمونة) is a Palestinian village located twelve kilometers south-west of Bethlehem.
 The village is in the Bethlehem Governorate in the southern West Bank.
-According to the Palestinian Central Bureau of Statistics, the village had a population of 945 in 2007.
-The primary healthcare is obtained in Beit Fajjar where the Ministry of Heath have classified the care facilities as level 3.
+According to the Palestinian Central Bureau of Statistics, the village had a population of 1,188 in 2017.
+The primary healthcare is obtained in Beit Fajjar, where the Ministry of Health has classified the care facilities as level 3.

 History

 Ottoman era

-In 1883, the PEF's Survey of Western Palestine noted "Heaps of stones" at Kh.
+In 1883, the PEF's Survey of Western Palestine noted "heaps of stones" at Kh.
 Umm Salamôni.

 British Mandate era

 In the 1931 census the population of Umm Salamuna was counted together with Beit Fajjar, Marah Ma'alla and Marah Rabah.
 The total population was 1043, all Muslims, in 258 houses.